Wigmore Hall: Piano and chamber music

 Instrumentalists and chamber groups performing at the hall include Leslie Howard, Vladimir Ashkenazy, Charlie Siem, Stephen Kovacevich, András Schiff, Joshua Bell, Maxim Vengerov, Angela Hewitt, Steven Isserlis, Pierre-Laurent Aimard, Steven Osborne, Stephen Hough, Bruce Brubaker, the Nash Ensemble, the Beaux Arts and Florestan Trios and the Artemis, Aviv, Belcea, Emerson, Endellion, Hagen, Jerusalem, Takács and Zehetmair Quartets.
-In recent years, artists and ensembles including Igor Levit, Iestyn Davies, the Doric String Quartet, The Elias String Quartet, Ning Feng, Francesco Piemontesi, Alina Ibragimova, Mahan Esfahni, Arcangelo, Hilary Hahn, Thomas Ades, Sir George Benjamin, Julia Fisher, Nicola Benedetti, Isabelle Faust, Bretton Brown, and Christian Gerharher have become associated with and connected to Wigmore Hall through concert series and artistic residencies.
+In recent years, artists and ensembles including Igor Levit, Iestyn Davies, the Doric String Quartet, The Elias String Quartet, Ning Feng, Francesco Piemontesi, Alina Ibragimova, Mahan Esfahani, Arcangelo, Hilary Hahn, Thomas Ades, Sir George Benjamin, Julia Fisher, Nicola Benedetti, Isabelle Faust, Bretton Brown, and Christian Gerhaher have become associated with and connected to Wigmore Hall through concert series and artistic residencies.
 The Hall is noted for helping young artists launch and develop their international careers.

-The following chamber works had their UK premières at the Hall: Janáček's Sonata for violin and piano; Bartók's six string quartets; Schoenberg's String Quartet No. 2; Debussy's Violin Sonata; Copland's Contrasts; and Richard Strauss's Sextet from Capriccio.
+The following chamber works had their UK premières at the Hall: Janáček's Sonata for violin and piano; Béla Bartók's six string quartets; Arnold Schoenberg's String Quartet No. 2; Claude Debussy's Violin Sonata; Aaron Copland's Contrasts; and Richard Strauss's Sextet from Capriccio.

 Director

 Wigmore Hall's director is Limerick-born John Gilhooly, OBE, a classical singer.
 He joined as CEO in 2000 and became artistic director in addition in 2005 at the age of 32.
 Gilhooly has maintained and expanded the Hall's core repertoire of classical song, chamber and early music, as well as introducing new initiatives to attract a more diverse audience.
 Gilhooly introduced jazz evenings, curated by the American jazz pianist Brad Mehldau.
 World music is also a regular feature and there is a series of late night concerts, which have attracted new younger listeners.

 The previous artistic director was Paul Kildea.
-Before him, William Lyne served as director for 37 years from 1966 to 2003, during which time he introduced themed seasons, the first of which was the Fauré Series in 1979–80, with subsequent programmes dedicated to Schumann, Purcell, Bach, Ligeti, Haydn, Shostakovich and Vaughan Williams.
+Before him, William Lyne served as director for 37 years from 1966 to 2003, during which time he introduced themed seasons, the first of which was the Gabriel Fauré Series in 1979–80, with subsequent programmes dedicated to Robert Schumann, Henry Purcell, Johann Sebastian Bach, György Ligeti, Joseph Haydn, Dmitri Shostakovich and Ralph Vaughan Williams.